SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     Required designated initializers must be implemented explicitly.
-    Required convenience initializers can be either implemented explicitly or inherited when the subclass directly implements all of the superclass’s designated initializers (or overrides the designated initializers with convenience initializers).
+    Required convenience initializers can be either implemented explicitly or inherited when the subclass directly implements all of the superclass’s designated initializers
+    (or when the subclass overrides the designated initializers with convenience initializers).

 ..
 TODO: 'weak' is now a CS keyword.
 Probably need to find somewhere else to describe it.
     If and when Dave includes a section about this in the Guide,